 In summary, the 9 part series will cover:

-- SSO to domain resources from Azure AD Joined Devices
+- SSO to domain resources from Azure AD Joined Devices Overview

-- Configure a Routing and Remote Access Server (RRAS)
+- Configure the VPN Server (RRAS)

 - Install Azure AD Application Proxy to publish the Device Enrollment Service (NDES)